pawnu/pawnu.github.io/README.md

 # What is DevSecOps?

 DevSecOps is your security program in DevOps world which allows security risks to be managed at the speed of DevOps.
-This means automating security as much as possible, and the delivery team adopting secure design principals such as threat-modelling, secure-by-design, shift-left, zero-trust-network, defense-in-depth, least-privileged, etc.
+This means automating security as much as possible, and the delivery team adopting secure design principals such as threat-modelling, secure-by-design, shift-left, zero-trust-network, defense-in-depth, least-privileged access, etc within the Software Development Lifecycle (SDLC).

 **Why adopt DevSecOps?**